-The Electronics 1 core module develops knowledge and skills in the use of tools, materials and techniques related to electronics technologies.
-These are enhanced and further developed through the study of the Electronics 2 specialist module.
+The Electronics 1 & 2, core modules develop knowledge and skills in the use of tools, materials and techniques related to electronics technologies.
+These are enhanced and further developed through the study of the Electronics 3 & 4 specialist modules.
 Practical projects should reflect the nature of the Electronics focus area and provide opportunities for students to develop specific knowledge, understanding and skills related to electronics-related technologies.

-These may include:
+Students will have the opportunity to use advanced manufacturing processes including 3D printers and CNC mills to produce their electronics projects.

-- electronic circuits and kits
+These may include electronic circuits and kits, electronic-controlled devices, and robotic projects.

-- electronic-controlled devices

-- robotic projects